6 Fun Ideas to Make Your Kid’s Birthday Extra Special

 Step three: get all dressed up and don’t forget to take a family picture before heading to the ‘restaurant’.

 Now it’s up to you if you want to play host/server for the evening or join them at the table, either way, they’re sure to get a kick out of it.

 Check out some quick and easy kid-friendly recipe ideas to help keep your time in the kitchen to a minimum leaving more time to celebrate.

 Platforms like Zoom has become a part of our everyday lives now, and hosting a virtual party has become an even bigger trend.
 That said, an unorganized Zoom Party can feel like more of a headache than a good time, especially with little kids.

 Have a party planner or host help you with your party to create more of an event than a free-for-all.
 Consider a cooking class, games or challenges that kids can participate in easily from home.

 Another fun way to get the kids engaged while preparing the same meal that they can enjoy during the party is to have them create their own sandwiches.
 Here are some easy recipe ideas that all the guests are sure to love!

 If you really want to take it up a notch you could also have packages delivered to each invitee’s house before the party which would include everything they need to participate including some fun party favours!

-Social distancing may continue to be something Canadians continue to deal with but luckily we have a lot of technology and platforms to make it feel like everyone can be nearby.
+Smaller or virtual parties may continue to be something Canadians continue to do but luckily we have a lot of technology and platforms to make it feel like everyone can be nearby.